tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 - `retrievePatientsForSearch(Integer tripId): ServiceResponse`
 - `retrievePatientsFromQueryString(String patientSearchQuery): ServiceResponse`

+The following picture picts the diff between the two methods.
+There are 6 lines of code is duplicated in both files.

 ![](./internal-duplicate-2.png)

 About the question whether this smell is an actual smell, our opinion is neutral.
 Duplication of 6 lines of code is objective.
 But it's so minor that not merging them is also acceptable.
 Since merging duplicate code doesn't hurts anything, we can also say it's an actual smell.

 ### Message chain